mjordan/autocomplete_endpoint/README.md

 ### On the Drupal instance running Linked Data Lookup Field (the "consumer")

-When you "Add Linked Data Lookup Endpoint", use the following settings for the `vocabulary` endpoint:
+When you "Add Linked Data Lookup Endpoint", use the following settings for endpoint:

+* Go to Admin > Structure > Linked Data Lookup Endpoint > Add Linked Data Lookup Endpoint.
 * Label: up to you.
 * Endpoint type: `URL Argument Type`
 * Base URL